- Sphere Engine overview

 the directory used to store the files shared between stages.

-Example of the compilation stage script:
+Example of the build stage script:

 gcc -o program main.c